SoyoungKim-LOP/Lecture/README.md

 ** Notes **

 -My interesting topic: Development of deep learning based medical images analysis
+-Topics:
+ (1) Machine Leraning for analysis on the medical images (2) Deep learning application of medical images on multiple imaging modalities

 -Contents to be updated

-기타 질문:
-Login ID: SoyoungKim-LOP로 접속하고 다른 접속 아이디(project-medicalai)로 변경할 경우 기존 로그인 계정에서 로그하고 재접속해야 하는지 질문.